nus-cs2103-AY1617S2/addressbook-level3/doc/UserGuide.md

 * `find Betsy Tim John`<br>
   Returns Any person having names `Betsy`, `Tim`, or `John`

+## Finding all persons with a tag: `findtag`
+Finds persons who are tagged with the given tag.<br>
+Format: `findtag KEYWORD`

+> The search is case sensitive, and all persons matching with the tag will be returned.

+Examples:
+* `findtag classmate`<br>
+  Returns all persons with tag [classmate]

 ## Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>
 Format: `delete INDEX`